MRS ENERGY & SUSTAINABILITY

 MRS Energy & Sustainability—A Review Journal publishes reviews on key topics in materials research and development as they relate to energy and sustainability.

-Topics to be reviewed are new R&D of both established and new areas; interdisciplinary systems integration; and objective application of economic, sociological and governmental models, enabling research and technological developments.
+Topics of energy and sustainability to be reviewed are new R&D of both established and new areas; interdisciplinary systems integration; and objective application of economic, sociological and governmental models, enabling research and technological developments.

-The reviews will be set in an integrated context of scientific, technological and sociological complexities relating to environment and sustainability.
+The reviews will be set in an integrated context of scientific, technological and sociological complexities relating to energy, the environment and sustainability.

 The intended readership is a broad spectrum of scientists, academics, policy makers and industry professionals, all interested in the interdisciplinary nature of the science, technology and policy aspects of energy and sustainability.